drewhontz/MTBDWH/datawarehouse_planning/data_warehouse_planning.md

 c_is_rideable

 ## Thoughts on Organization Above
-I think the main fa
+I think the main fact table should be the TrailRating.
+This will link to several dimensions with attributes of the trail; but also contain the more quantifiable info on the reviews, difficulty, and whether or not the trail is rideable at the current time.